 How is GST Calculated on Gold?

 In India, gold prices are not standard and vary from city to city.
-The reason for this is the variable making charges, labour rates, type, state taxes of work, etc. The Jewellers Guild decides the price of gold in every city daily.
-You can check the gold rate in daily newspapers and media under the ‘Gold Rate today with GST’ section.
+The reason for this is the variable making charges, labour rates, type, state taxes of work, etc. You can check the gold rate in daily newspapers and media under the ‘Gold Rate today with GST’ section.

 The formula for calculating gold price, including GST, on gold jewellery is: